 All parents and carers are equally valued as part of our school community.
 Children’s learning is improved when we work in partnership.
-We therefore believe in close cooperation with all families and in regular consultation between the home and our school.
+We therefore believe in close cooperation with all families and in regular consultation between the home and the school.

 Homework will be sent home on Friday and is expected to be completed and returned to school by the following Wednesday.
-If it is not returned, it may result in them missing a playtime in order to complete it.
+If it is not returned, it may result in children missing a playtime in order to complete it.

 Hit the button

 We are working hard to promote children's love for reading.
 Learning to read and reading for pleasure go hand in hand.
 You can help your child by encouraging them to read or by reading with them at home ever night.
 Reading aloud to your child can be one of the most enjoyable parenting experiences.
 We hope that you and your child create many loving memories as you explore books together.
 Sharing a book together with your child is time for binding, relaxing and gives you the opportunity to escape into another world with them.
 Reading will help develop your child's vocabulary, communication, concentration, empathy and imagination.
 It is a well-known fact, that good readers make good writers.

 How can you help your child enjoy reading?

 Take time to look together at the words and pictures in a story.

 Take turns to read.

 Stories can be shared with the whole family so why not invite siblings or other family members to join in.